Portrait of Andrea Ciccarone

 Research

-• An Image is Worth 40.38 Words: Political Partisanship in Videos (Job Market Paper)
+• An Image is Worth 40.38 Words: Partisanship and Attention in Videos (Job Market Paper)

 Abstract